venikman/FPF/FPF-Spec.md

 -   **Transdisciplinarity:** We include both ordinal and cardinal mechanisms so that no discipline’s metrics are left out.
 This was informed by observing multi-disciplinary teams: e.g., in a single project, a human factors specialist might rate usability (ordinal) while an engineer measures throughput (ratio).
 A.18 gives them a common language and prevents one from misusing the other’s data.
 It embodies the idea that _universal structure enables local freedom_: everyone’s metric can plug in, as long as they specify it properly.

 -   **Comparability vs. freedom:** The pattern strikes a balance by tying comparability to explicit commonality.
 If two metrics truly measure the same thing in the same way, then of course you can compare them – they’ll share Characteristic and Scale.
 If they differ, the framework doesn’t stop you from defining them (freedom), but it does stop you from _conflating_ them inadvertently.
-The introduction of **polarity** declarations is a direct response to this tension: it adds a tiny burden (must declare “higher is better” etc.) but yields big pay-off in avoiding mis-ordered interpretations and enabling safe composite scoring (monotonic Gauges).
+The introduction of **polarity** declarations is a direct response to this tension: it adds a tiny burden (must declare “higher is better” etc.) but yields big pay-off in avoiding mis-ordered interpretations and enabling safe composite scoring (monotonic ScoringMethods).

 -   **Ordinal vs. cardinal separation:** The rationale here is guided by measurement theory: we want to preserve information content.
 Treating ordinal data with only order operations preserves all its information; doing more (like adding them) injects false information.
 The pattern’s strictness on scale types forces modelers to be honest about what their data can and cannot do.
 This not only prevents errors but also encourages **best practices** (e.g. if you find you desperately want to average an ordinal score, perhaps you should refine it into an interval scale in your methodology).
 The outcome is a framework that respects both the **qualitative** and **quantitative** realms appropriately, aligning with **FPF’s Pillar of Pragmatism** – use formalism where it’s justified, but not beyond its limits.